 - Click the three dots button in the upper right-hand corner of the Chrome menu to enter the Settings menu.

-- Scroll down in the Settings menu and click on Advanced.
+- In the Settings menu and click on Privacy and Security.

 - By default, the slider is set to Ask before sending (recommended), but feel free to move it to Block if you wish to block notifications completely.

 For more granular control, you can use this menu to manipulate the individual items.
 Note that the items with a jigsaw puzzle piece icon are enforced by an extension, so you would have to figure out which extension first and then remove it.
 But for the ones with the three dots behind them, you can click on the dots to open this context menu:

 Selecting Block will move the item to the block list.
 Selecting Remove will delete the item from the list.
 It will ask permission to show notifications again if you visit their site (unless you have set the slider to Block).